Know your child’s work-style

 Keep the mess at bay

-Finally, your child’s workspace doesn’t need to be military-precision clean, but encourage her to put things away after finishing her assignments (again, so supplies and important papers don’t go missing), and keep the area in order for the next day’s homework.
+Your child’s workspace doesn’t need to be military-precision clean, but encourage her to put things away after finishing her assignments and keep the area in order.
+Things are less likely to get lost in the shuffle, and the area will be a tidy blank slate for the next time she sits down to do homework.